heyaitzskull/heyaitzskull/README.md

 ### Hi there 👋

-🌱 I’m currently learning Node.js, and Machine Learning
+🌱 I’m currently learning Node.js, Next.js, and ML

 🔭 I’m currently working on an outdoor cat saftey app!